AUTOMATIC RIVER CLEANER (ARC)

 As the tide runs out, the wheel will free flow and that drives the conveyor belt.
 That is assisted by a water pump to keep the wheel turning even if there is no tide and there is a switching system that will turn the pump off when the tide is incoming (no debris in the boom)

 The biggest advantage of this device is that in times of rainfall events, the river runs faster and with more debris.
-As the river runs faster, the conveyor will too run faster and collect debris quicker.
+As the river runs faster, the conveyor will also run faster and collect debris quicker.
 Our long term vision is to have two models available.
 We will have this version with a skip bin that will need to be serviced from land, whilst the alternative version will see a second conveyor pump the debris into a skip bin on land.
 Both versions will feature a 1500mm wide belt.

 This first prototype has been funded through grants from IFM Investors and Suez with assistance from the Port or Brisbane.
 Scallywag Fabrications and Matt Pilecki completed the welding work.
 Engineering was completed by RDT Engineering Brisbane.
 We’d also like to thank our other suppliers Baintech Technology, Solar Farmers, SEQ Electronics, Universal Bearings, Searle Engineering, Ronson Gears, RydellBeltech, Rock Press and Dotmar for providing products at discounted rates to allow us to complete this proto-type.